geocomPP/sdvwR/introduction.md

 data from the real world for a particular set of purposes" (Burrough and McDonnell, 1998, from Bivand et al. 2013, p.
 5); R excels at each of these tasks.

 That being said, there are a few major differences between R and conventional GIS programs in terms of spatial data visualisation:
-R is more suited to creating one-off graphics than exploring spatial data through repeated zooming, panning and spatial sub-setting using custom-drawn polygons, compared with conventional GIS programs.
-Although interactive maps in R can be created (e.g. using the web interface `shiny`), it is recommended that R is used *in addition to* rather than as a direct replacement of dedicated GIS programs, especially now that there are myriad free options to try (Sherman 2008).
+R is more suited to creating one-off graphics than exploring spatial data interactively on a map.
+Conventional GIS packages are better at repeated zooming, panning and spatial sub-setting using custom-drawn polygons than R. Use of the `locator` function allows some interactive selection capabilities in R, but these are limited (Bivand et al. 2013, 3.4).
+Although interactive maps in R can be created (e.g. using the web interface `shiny`), R should not be seen as a direct replacement of dedicated GIS programs, especially now that there are myriad free options to try (Sherman 2008).
+One should use the program which is most appropriate for the task: R can tackle almost any spatial visualisation problem and may be the best option in many cases.
+In others, however, it may be best used alongside other programs (e.g. Google Earth).

-An additional point is that while dedicated GIS programs handle spatial data by default and display the results in a single way, there are various options in R that must be decided by the user, for example whether to use R's base graphics or a dedicated graphics package such as ggplot2.
-On the other hand, the main benefits of R for spatial data visualisation lie in the *reproducibility* of its outputs, a feature that we will be using to great effect in this chapter.
+While dedicated GIS programs handle spatial data by default and display the results in a single way, there are various options in R that must be decided by the user.
+This can be daunting.
+For example, the user must decide whether to use R's base graphics or a dedicated graphics package such as ggplot2 for mapping.
+On the other hand, a major benefit of R is that allows spatial and non-spatial analysis to occur in a *consistent* and *cohesive* framework.
+Another benefit of R for spatial data visualisation lies in the *reproducibility* of its outputs, a feature that we will be using to great effect in this chapter.

 ## R for Reproducible research